'Like Some Sea Creature From The Deep': Vampire Fish Making Comeback To American River

 “They would be high up there as a rare fish,” he said.

-Despite the mystery, the vampire fish calls California waterways home.READ MORE: Sacramento Police Descend On Del Paso Heights For Friendly Softball Game
+Despite the mystery, the vampire fish calls California waterways home.READ MORE: 'We Don't Have The Power To Make The Decisions': El Dorado County Urges Residents To Take COVID Concerns Up With State

 “It is native to California and to the American River,” said Peter Tira, with the California Department of Fish and Wildlife.